 The TM30 Form is a requirement implemented by the Thai Immigration Bureau.
 This rule aims to ensure the transparency regarding the accommodation details of every foreigner staying in Thailand.
-The TM30 Form should be completed by the landlord of a property to report the stay of a foreign guest/s within 24 hours from their arrival.
+The TM30 Form should be completed by the landlord of a property.
+This to report the stay of a foreign guest/s within 24 hours from their arrival.
 See property laws in Thailand as well.

 You will need a property lawyer in Thailand.
 Purchasing and selling property in Thailand can be tricky and stressful at the same time.
 This is because it is difficult to navigate with the prices and the terms are sometimes not clear.
 However, the whole process can become a little convenient if you get help from an experienced Thai Property lawyer.
 Having a property lawyer in Thailand would avoid unnecessary conflicts and ensure that the law is on your side when making property related transactions in Thailand.

-The Thai Baht is commonly traded in pairs with major world currencies including the USD, AUS, EUR, GBP and JPY.
-Since the introduction of the Thai baht, it has been issued as coins, paper money and plastic polymer money.
-Thailand’s local currency is printed under the authority of the Bank of Thailand, and the coins are made at the Royal Thai Mint, a subsidiary of the treasury department.
+The Thai Baht is commonly traded in pairs with major world currencies.
+These including the USD, AUS, EUR, GBP and JPY.
+Since the introduction of the Thai baht.
+It has been issued as coins, paper money and plastic polymer money.
+Thailand’s local currency is printed under the authority of the Bank of Thailand.
+The coins are made at the Royal Thai Mint.
+Which is a subsidiary of the treasury department.
 Buying property and currency are linked to investment.